jquery/learn.jquery.com/page/events/event-basics.md

 ### Setting Up Multiple Event Responses

 Quite often elements in your application will be bound to multiple events.
-If multiple events are to share the same handling function, you can provide the event types as a space-separated list to `$.fn.on`:
+If multiple events are to share the same handling function, you can provide the event types as a space-separated list to `.on()`:

 ```
 // Multiple events, same handler